Malpaso Creek: Highway 1 bridge

-Malpaso Creek Bridge (No. 44-17) was built At a cost of $24,000 in 1935 using a reinforced concrete open-spandrel arch design, similar to the famous Bixby Creek Bridge, located 8 mile to the south.
+Malpaso Creek Bridge (No. 44-17) was built at a cost of $24,000 in 1935 using a reinforced concrete open-spandrel arch design, similar to the famous Bixby Creek Bridge, located 8 mile to the south.
 It is 210 ft long and 24 ft wide.

 The bridge is situated 4.5 miles south of the Carmel River on California State Route 1.
-Along with six other Monterey County bridges on Highway 1, Malpaso Creek Bridge has named to the National Register of Historic Places.
+Along with six other Monterey County bridges on Highway 1, Malpaso Creek Bridge was added to the National Register of Historic Places.
 As a group, the bridges are referred to as the Big Sur Arches and may be the best works example of the California Division of Highways' bridge department.

 In popular culture

 While serving in the US Army at nearby Fort Ord, actor Clint Eastwood developed an interest in Carmel area real estate.
-With income from his acting career, on December 24, 1967 he bought five parcels totaling 283 acre of land on the south side of Malpaso Creek from Charles Sawyer along Highway 1 near Malpaso Creek, south of the Carmel Highlands.
+With income from his growing acting career, on December 24, 1967 he bought five parcels totaling 283 acre of land on the south side of Malpaso Creek from Charles Sawyer along Highway 1 near Malpaso Creek, south of the Carmel Highlands.

 He named his production company The Malpaso Company after the location.
 The company was established in 1967 by Eastwood's financial adviser Irving Leonard for the film Hang 'Em High, using profits from the Dollars Trilogy.
 He later bought more land until he owned 650 acres.
 The land stretched from the eastern side of Highway 1 to the coastal ridge.
 In 1995, Monterey County bought the land from him for $3.08 million, despite the fact that in July 1994 the county assessor showed the land's assessed value as only $308,682.
 The county put a permanent conservation easement on the Malpaso property.